 Six Ways to Be a Good Guest

-1) Tell your host whether you're attending.
+1) Tell your host whether you’re attending.
 And do it immediately.
-If you delay your reply, you could hinder the host's planning and also make it seem as if you're waiting for something better to come along.
-Even if no RSVP has been requested, it's thoughtful to let your host know if you won't be able to be there.
+If you delay your reply, you could hinder the host’s planning and also make it seem as if you’re waiting for something better to come along.
+Even if no RSVP has been requested, it’s thoughtful to thank your host for the invitation and let him know if you can be there or not.

 2) Be on time.
-Punctuality means different things to people in different locales, but in general guests should arrive at or shortly after (usually only fifteen minutes) the time stated in the invitation.
+Punctuality means different things to people in different locales.
+In general guests should arrive at or shortly after (fifteen minutes or less) the time stated on the invitation.
 Do not, however, arrive early.
+If you will be seriously late, call your host with an ETA so she won’t worry.

 3) Be a willing participant.
-When your host says that it's time for dinner, go straight to the table.
-If you happen to be asked to participate in a party game or view Susie's graduation pictures, accept graciously and enthusiastically no matter how you really feel.
+When your host says that it’s time for dinner, go straight to the table.
+If you’re asked to participate in a party game or view Susie’s graduation pictures, accept graciously and enthusiastically no matter how you really feel.

-5) Don't overindulge.
-Attacking finger foods as if you haven't eaten in a week will not only attract the wrong kind of attention, it will also leave less food for other guests.
-Also be sure to keep any consumption of alcoholic beverages on the moderate to low side.
+5) Don’t overindulge.
+Attacking finger foods as if you haven’t eaten in a week will not only attract the wrong kind of attention, it will also leave less food for other guests.
+Same goes for the pinot noir.
+Moderation is the name of the game.

-6) Thank the host twice.
-In some parts of the United States, a second thank-you by phone is customary the day after the party (the first having been delivered on leaving the party) - a gesture that's gracious anywhere.
-If the party was formal, written thanks are in order.
-In fact, a written note is always appreciated - even after casual parties.
+6) Thank your host twice.
+Always thank your hosts enthusiastically when you say your good-byes.
+A second thank you by phone the day after the party is also a gracious gesture.
+If the party was formal or given in your honor, written thanks are in order.
+In fact, a written note is always appreciated—even after casual parties.